 History gives one perspective.
 The biggest opponents of the toll roads in the 1990s were RV’ers.
 Part of the reason was that they were charged a different rate at one toll booth than the next one.
 There was no consistency.
 Today, the biggest proponents of the toll roads are the RV’ers.
 Rates are generally consistent and driving is a lot easier for them.

 Mexican toll roads are built to international standards.
 AAA consulted with the Mexican government when the structures were planned.

 Like toll roads in the U.S., you pay to drive on them.
 The fee covers cost of maintenance and security (lighting, painted lanes, etc).
 In 2020 drivers in Mexico expect to pay under $4.00 You can pay the toll with US currency.

 Toll Roads in Mexico: the Benefits

-When you drive a Mexican toll road, you are issued a toll receipt.
-Included in your toll is a limited insurance (liability and minor medical payments and supposedly protection from paying for damage to the roadway if you have an accident or if your vehicle is damaged because of a defect in the road.
+When you drive a Mexican toll road, they provide you a toll receipt.
+Your paid toll includes limited insurance (liability and minor medical payments and supposedly protection from paying for damage to the roadway if you have an accident or if your vehicle is damaged because of a defect in the road.
 I totaled an SUV on a toll road and I (or my Mexican Car Insurance company) had to pay for the damage my truck inflicted on their precious highway, so I dispute that benefit.